skipoleschris/xsbt-cucumber-plugin/README.markdown

     cucumber "User admin"

 would run features with a name matched to "User admin".

+    cucumber features/some_feature.feature:7 features/another_feature.feature:49

+would run scenarios in the file features/some_feature.feature on line 7 and in features/another_feature.feature on line 49.
+Prepends features path automatically e.g. classpath:features/some_feature.feature:7.

 Multiple arguments can be supplied and honour the following rules:

-* arguments starting with @ or ~ will be passed to cucumber using the --tags flag
+* arguments starting with "@" or "~" will be passed to cucumber using the --tags flag
+* arguments containing ":" will be appended to cucumbers arguments
 * arguments starting with anything else will be passed to cucumber using the --name flag

 **NEW** You can also run cucumber in the dry run mode to get information on which steps have been implemented without running those steps.
 There is a new task for this: